 I left the study room at 1am feeling nauseated.
 4 more days and I will be done with my 2nd year.
-People told me: “You’re half way there.”
-Half way there and I’m already burned, exhausted, and cold.
+People told me: “You’re halfway there.”
+Halfway there and I’m already burned, exhausted, and cold.
 I couldn’t bear going back to my room so I just wandered around campus.
-If I kept on writing now I would probably just be a wimpy kid.
-So instead, I will post something I wrote two years ago, on the day I arrived on campus.
-How different I had felt back then!
+This reminds me of something I wrote two years ago, on the day I arrived on campus.
+How things have changed!

 Around midnight, I was walking around campus to show my parents on Skype how the campus looked like at night when a man in a Scottish kilt, a furry collar, and a leather bagpipe stopped in front of me.